 Cinammon, cloves, cardamom, peppers – the spice jars that line our kitchens remind us of how much spices and its trade has changed the course of history.
-As early as 3000 BC, a major spice trade centre had established itself – the Muziris port in Kerala, southwest India.
+As early as 3000 BC, a major spice trade center had established itself – the Muziris port in Kerala, southwest India.
 Kerala, India’s spice garden, was where all the explorers and hopeful spice traders were headed; and they held the power to make or break civilizations.

 When monopolies crumbled and spices became common, their value fell.
 But even today, Kerala is the famed home of spices.
 And because of this, Indian spices are still sought after globally, owing to its exquisite aroma, texture and medicinal value.
 Traditionally, Indian spices have been grown in small landholdings, with organic farming gaining prominence in recent times.
-India remains the largest producer, consumer and exporter of spices, growing 75 of the 109 varieties listed by the International Organisation for Standardisation (ISO) and accounting for half of the global spice trade.
+India remains the largest producer, consumer, and exporter of spices, growing 75 of the 109 varieties listed by the International Organisation for Standardisation (ISO) and accounting for half of the global spice trade.

-The Indian Institute of Spices Research, set up in 1995, has a mandate to extend services and technologies to conserve genetic resources of species, as well as soil, water, air of spices.
-With all these efforts, the going remains good for Indian spice trade, which has been growing at an average of 8.8% annually between 2009-10 and 2014-15.
+The Indian Institute of Spices Research, set up in 1995, has a mandate to extend services and technologies to conserve genetic resources of species, as well as soil, water, the air of spices.
+With all these efforts, the going remains good for the Indian spice trade, which has been growing at an average of 8.8% annually between 2009-10 and 2014-15.
 Some spice traders in India even reported a 30% increase in exports in 2015.